RaSieb/batchMykrobe/README.md

 ## json_summary_genotype.py
 Summarizes the outputs from batchMykrobe_genotype.sh.

+## Dependencies
-All scripts depend on a working installation of the commandline version of [Mykrobe Predictor](https://github.com/iqbal-lab/Mykrobe-predictor) with its dependencies on MacOSX.
+All scripts are tested on macOSX.
+Adjustments might be necessary for adapting them to linux.
+They depend on a working installation of the commandline version of [Mykrobe Predictor](https://github.com/iqbal-lab/Mykrobe-predictor) with its dependencies.
+Bash scripts also depend on a working installation of [GNU parallel](https://www.gnu.org/software/parallel/)